guy-keller/cordova-samsung-accessory-plugin/README.md

     };

     var findPeerSuccess = function() {
+        // Wait for 2secs, SAP 'should have' found all peers after that.. window.setTimeout( () => {
             // Sends a message to the Watch var message = {message: "hello from phone", value: "1234", foo: "bar"};
-        SamsungAccessoryPlugin.sendMessage(message, sendMessageSuccess, sendMessageFailure);
+            SamsungAccessoryPlugin.sendMessage(sendMessageSuccess, sendMessageFailure, message);
+	}, 2000);
     };
     var findPeerFailure = function() {
         alert("Could not find any peers.");